-The territory of present Ashoknagar district was part of Chedi kingdom of Shishupal in Mahabharata period and Chedi Janapada in Janapada period.
-In medieval period was part of Chanderi State.
-In the 6th century B.C.
-Chanderi area (territory of Ashoknagar district) was under Avanti, Dasharna and Chedi Janapadas.
-It was part of Nanda, Maurya, Sunga and Magadh kingdoms.
-It is believed that the Great Emperor Asoka, while on his trip to conquer Ujjain, had spent one night in Ashoknagar, hence the area been named AshokNagar.
-After the Magadh, Sungas and Sakas of Naga dynasty ruled over it.
-Subsequently, after the Guptas and the Maukharias, it formed part of the empire of Harshvardhan.
-In 8th-9th century AD.
-It fell to the Pratihara Rajput dynasty.
-The 7th descendent of Pratihara dynasty, Raja Kirtipal founded Chanderi city in the 10th -11th century AD.
-And made it his capital.
-After the fall of Pratihara dynasty, the Chandelas of Jejak bhukti also ruled here briefly.
-Chanderi kingdom was also affected by repeated invasions of Mahmood Ghaznavi in the 11th century AD.
-After establishment of Delhi Sultanate, Turks, Afghans and Mughalas ruled it.
-During the reign of Chanderi‘s Bundela ruler Morprahalad, Gwalior ruler Daulatrao Scindia sent his general John Baptiste to attack Chanderi.
+The territory of the present Ashoknagar district was part of the Chedi kingdom of Shishupal in the Mahabharata period and Chedi Janapada in the Janapada period.
+The medieval period was part of Chanderi State.
+In the 6th century B.C., the Chanderi area (territory of Ashoknagar district) was under Avanti, Dasharna, and Chedi Janapadas.
+It had been also part of the Nanda, Maurya, Sunga, and Magadh kingdoms.
+It is believed that the Great Emperor Ashoka, while on his trip to conquer Ujjain, had spent one night in Ashoknagar, so the area was named Ashoknagar.
+After the Magadh, Sungas, and Sakas of the Naga dynasty ruled over it, subsequently, after the Guptas and the Maukharias, it formed part of the empire of Harshvardhan.
+In the 8th-9th century A.D., it fell to the Pratihara Rajput dynasty.
+The 7th descendant of the Pratihara dynasty, Raja Kirtipal founded Chanderi city in the 10th -11th century A.D. and made it his capital.
+After the fall of the Pratihara dynasty, the Chandelas of Jejak Bhukti also ruled here briefly.
+The Chanderi kingdom was also affected by repeated invasions of Mahmood Ghaznavi in the 11th century A.D. after the establishment of the Delhi Sultanate.
+Turks, Afghans, and Mughals ruled it.
+In the reign of Chanderi‘s Bundela ruler Morprahalad, Gwalior ruler Daulatrao Scindia sent his general John Baptiste to attack Chanderi.
 He captured Chanderi and also Isagarh and nearby areas.
-The last Bundela ruler of Chanderi Raja Mardan Singh made supreme sacrifice as a freedom fighter in 1857-58 AD.
+The last Bundela ruler of Chanderi, Mardan Singh, supreme sacrifice as a freedom fighter in 1857-58 A.D.